Research group Christoph Dehio

 Type IV secretion systems inject effector proteins into host cells

-The goal of the work in our laboratory is to investigate persistent bacterial infections at the molecular level.
+The goal of the work in our laboratory is to investigate chronic bacterial infections at the molecular and cellular level.
 Our focus is on bacterial effector proteins injected into the host cells by type IV secretion systems.
-These effector proteins alter targeted signaling pathways and the physiology of the host cells, which means that the bacteria can then survive in the host.
+These effector proteins alter targeted signaling pathways and the physiology of the host cells, which facilitate bacterial survive in the host.

 Bartonella and Brucella as modal organisms for type IV secretion